awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 **Policies Needed**

 When you specify a `role_arn` in the agent configuration file, you must also make sure the IAM roles of the sending and target accounts have certain policies\.
-The roles in both the sending and target accounts should have **CloudWatchAgentServerPolicy**\.
-For more information about assigning this policy to a role, see [Create IAM Roles to Use with CloudWatch Agent on Amazon EC2 Instances](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-roles)\.
+The roles in both the sending and target accounts should have `CloudWatchAgentServerPolicy`\.
+For more information about assigning this policy to a role, see [Creat IAM Roles to Use with the CloudWatch Agent on Amazon EC2 Instances](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-roles)\.

 The role in the sending account also must include the following policy\.
-You add this policy in the **Permissions** tab in the IAM console when you edit the role\.
+You add this policy on the **Permissions** tab in the IAM console when you edit the role\.

 ```
 {